Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 This is the make-or-break cost.
 We cover this in detail in our car rental cost breakdown article.

 E-hailing insurance is expensive because you're carrying passengers for profit.
-Comprehensive cover with an e-hailing extension runs R1,200–R2,500/month.
-If you're on the fleet owner's policy, it may be included in your rental — check.
+Comprehensive cover with an e-hailing extension runs R1,200–R2,500/month, according to SA insurers (2025).
+If you're on the fleet owner's policy, it will be included in your rental — check.

 The driver app, Google Maps and Waze chew through data.
 Budget R300/month minimum on a data bundle.
 Some drivers use a separate SIM just for the app.